joaomeirelles/phdproposal_presentation/PITCHME.md

 <span style="color:black; font-size: 0.6em;">The role of space in social organisation</span>
 <br>
 ![se](pics/se.png)
+<span style="color:grey; font-size: 0.3em;">Netto, V. M., Meirelles, J., and Ribeiro, F. L..
+Social Organisation and the City: The role of space in the reduction of social entropy.
+Under revision for publication at Complexity</span>

 +++
 <span style="color:gray; font-size: 0.5em;">step 4 - what will be done</span>